-The BGS DigHardSustrate250 dataset includes an assessment of confidence based on data density.
-However, for production of the shapefile in this project a standard value of zero was applied for Remote Sensing Coverage as limited bathymetry data was available for the production of this shapefile.
-A value of one for the Agreement confidence criteria, to reflect the influence of human judgement was also applied.
-As the same legacy database was used for the samples, the same Sample criteria were applied as for the updated 'Rock at outcrop' polygons.
+The BGS DigHardSubstrate250 dataset includes an assessment of confidence based on data density.
+However, for production of the shapefile in this project a standard value of zero was applied for Remote Sensing Coverage as limited bathymetry data were available to produce this shapefile.
+A value of one for the Agreement confidence criteria was also applied to reflect the influence of human judgement.

-Table 4: All possible combinations of scores under the three-step scheme.
+Table 4.
+All possible combinations of scores under the three-step scheme.
 Polygons with equal scores are therefore assumed to have roughly similar levels of confidence, regardless of the route through the decision tree.

-Score Remote sensing coverage Distinctness of class boundaries Amount of sampling 4
+Score Remote sensing coverage Distinctness of class boundaries Amount of sampling

+4

+3